Wellbeing at Work

 What are your three top take-outs for creating a work place that supports mental health and those with mental illness?

-- How to increase utilisation through decreasing stigmas
+- How to increase utilisation of EAP through decreasing stigma

 You don’t need to invest huge amounts of money to influence a positive wellbeing culture – you just need a group of passionate champions, creativity and access to free resources!
 Hear practical tips on how Chorus have made wellbeing a top engagement driver through their holistic wellbeing programme that supports their people’s physical, mental, career and financial wellbeing.